 The People’s Project is committed to supporting research that contributes to robust evidence and a framework for developing a model for ending homelessness in New Zealand.

-Overseas evidence has shown that people’s wellbeing has improved when they have received permanent accommodation through Housing First services.
+Overseas evidence has shown that people’s wellbeing has improved when they have permanent accommodation and ongoing support using the Housing First approach.
 Furthermore, Housing First has been proven to be a lot more cost-effective than other approaches to homelessness, when interactions with Government services are included in the analysis.

 We have partnered with the University of Otago's He Kainga Oranga Housing and Health Research Programme, Statistics New Zealand and the University of Waikato’s National Institute of Demographic and Economic Analysis (NIDEA) to be part of a five-year research programme which is funded by the Ministry of Business, Innovation and Employment.